ADULT FELLOWSHIP GROUPS

 Tables for Eight is a opportunity for singles and couples of all ages to become better acquainted with others in the church and build new friendships and community.
 A Table for Eight grouping is assigned for a four month session (Sept.
 Oct.
 Nov.
 Dec.), (Jan.
 Feb.
 Mar.
 Apr.), and (May, June, July, Aug.).

-For fall 2020, Tables for 8 groups will meet via Zoom.
+For winter 2020/2021 (Jan-Apr), Tables for 8 groups will meet via Zoom.
 Groups will meet monthly, and each group will decide the day and time, and if you want to have a theme, “Happy Hour,” “Dessert Hour,” or just chit chat.

 How It Works